COIN OPERATED ARCADE TECHNICAL GAME TIPS

 Historical Note: WD-40 was developed as a rocket fuel additive to reduce the amount of water in the fuel (displace the water).
 It's name is an abbreviation for Water Displacement formula number 40.
 This stuff was never designed to be used for lubrication and should never be used on a coin operated arcade game.

-It was also once used to make military smoke screens and can take spots out of carpet (when a steam vacuum is used to clean up the WD-40).
+It was also once used to make military smoke screens and can take spots and dried gum out of carpet (when a steam vacuum is used to clean up the WD-40).

 No part in an electro-mechanical or solid state pinball needs lubrication except for the use of a thin oil based liquid lubricant on the felt that is mounted on the side of motor gearboxes (Index Cam, Score and Swinging Target motors) and on pinball leg levelers.
 Only rarely should this be done.